obfuscatedgeek/chatgpt-lets-talk/readme.md

 ![Step 3](/images/3.png)

+5. Reload the ChatGPT site and it should work now :)

 ### Microphone access

 The first time pressing the keyboard shortcut `Alt + Shift + F` on Windows and `Option + Shift + F` on OSX, Chrome will show a pop-up asking for microphone access.
 Click "Allow" to use it.